 Logically, the fear of public speaking does not make much sense.
 You may be well-prepared, an expert in the field, and there is no “real” threat whatsoever.
 But the body reacts with complete panic.
-Your heart races, you cannot breathe or you hyperventilate, your hands shake or become damp, you start sweating or blushing, the tone of your voice changes, and your mind goes blank.
+You know the symptoms of the fear: Your heart races, you cannot breathe or you hyperventilate, your hands shake or become damp, you start sweating or blushing, the tone of your voice changes, and your mind goes blank.
 Sometimes it happens suddenly without any warning, but most often nervousness grows prior to the event, leading to ever-present anxiety and stress, ruining days or even weeks in advance.

 Below is a short video that I created about hypnosis for the fear of public speaking.
 Please forgive the video quality!

 What can help to overcome this fear of public speaking?

 There are many ways it may be addressed.
 There are medical solutions, Beta Blockers and the like, which help with the physical symptoms but not with the fear.
 Most of the clients I see for fear of public speaking either are or have taken some form of medication but aren’t satisfied with the results of that approach.

 Steve overcame his fear of public speaking with me over the past summer and you can see him talk about his experience here.